-After the trial has finished, your clinical care will revert to the current standard care for patients who have severe vitamin D deficiency.
-The research team will inform your GP that you had severe vitamin D deficiency and were randomised into the VITDALIZE UK Trial.
+After the trial has finished, your relative's/friend's/patient's clinical care will revert to the current standard care for patients who have severe vitamin D deficiency.
+The research team will inform your relative/friend/patients GP that they had severe vitamin D deficiency and were randomised into the VITDALIZE UK Trial.